A resource for family and local history

 There are thought to be only 13 Doubly Thankful Villages in the country, and 31 Thankful Villages.
 The phrase was first used by Arthur Mee in his 'King's England' series of books in the 1930s.
-A Thankful Village, it was said, was one which lost no men in the Great War because all those who left to serve came home again.
+A Thankful Village, it was said, was one which lost no-one in the Great War because all those who left to serve came home again.

 COMMEMORATING THOSE WHO RETURNED

 In St Peter's Church there are lists of those who went to both World Wars and served in a variety of ways.

 A Roll of Honour lists those from World War I. A plaque and list of those from World War II are also in the porch.